stephceraso/designpedagogy/conclusions.md

 ---

 Talk about process in a new way.
 In spite of the coming (and perhaps passing) of the postprocess moment, most of us in the field have never stopped invoking the importance of process in some fashion or another.
-We recommend understanding your course design as a kind of spatialized scaffolding -- “this kind of work will happen here; this other kind will happen over here” -- but with a diversity of processes across individuals and teams.
+We recommend understanding your course design as a kind of non-linear, flexible scaffolding as opposed to a straightforward series of tasks.
+This is not to say that predetermined tasks do not exist; rather, teams rearrange and remix tasks according to their own system of working.

-We have begun to see design process depictions appear in higher education contexts, but these depictions often fail to represent process as staged and scaffolded in complex, iterative, and unpredictable ways -- ways that might mirror the drawing of the squiggle that Arjun Dhillon uses to explain his studio approach. [maybe link back to that here]
+We have begun to see design process depictions appear in higher education contexts, but these depictions often fail to represent process as staged and scaffolded in complex, iterative, and unpredictable ways -- ways that might mirror the drawing of the squiggle that Arjun Dhillon uses to explain his studio approach. [maybe link back to that here] change to more positive language/reframing of kittle example: three interesting models of design pedagogy from recent conferences. the first...one thing it does that the other images do not is include release and community...

 (P Kittle 4Cs 2016)